 Providing People with Disabilities Greater Financial Security

-program that will allow people with disabilities to establish a
+a program that allows people with disabilities to establish

 $100,000 without losing public benefits such as SSI, SSDI and